-Mohamed Bhatti who attended the workshop commented, 'The additional bespoke support via the individuals and support team was not just useful but thought provoking.
-It also allowed me to realize where I am, and what I can do to move forward, first step canvas.'
+Mohamed Bhatti who attended the workshop commented, 'The additional bespoke support via the individuals and support team was not just useful but thought-provoking.
+It also allowed me to realize where I am, and what I can do to move forward first step canvas.'

 Health.ai Ventures added ‘Thank you for a great programme - really helpful!’

 Matthew Lawrence from Oxford AHSN provided key information on how businesses can access academic and clinical experts through the AHSN channels and receive guidance to test their value chain hypotheses.
-Matthew commented: ‘It is important to test your value chain hypothesis early and check your assumptions with real world clinicians and industry experts.
+Matthew commented: ‘It is important to test your value chain hypothesis early and check your assumptions with real-world clinicians and industry experts.
 The AHSN has proven networks to assist you in finding appropriate contacts and network partners.
-Our teams provide health economics, market access, real world evaluation, innovation, and adoption and can point you in the right direction for getting necessary regulatory and commercial approvals.’
+Our teams provide health economics, market access, real-world evaluation, innovation, and adoption and can point you in the right direction for getting necessary regulatory and commercial approvals.’

-Elodie Siney, Marketing and Events Manager at the BioEscalator was also on hand to provide insights into the start-up journeys of our BioEscalator companies, including her own experience as a bioentrepreneur.
+Elodie Siney, Marketing and Events Manager at the BioEscalator were also on hand to provide insights into the start-up journeys of our BioEscalator companies, including her own experience as a bioentrepreneur.
 She said, ‘We know from our BioEscalator CEOs that it’s really important for entrepreneurs to gain as much advice as possible and to mix with other entrepreneurs who are coming up against the same issues.
 These workshops have been great in helping start-ups to define their value propositions.’